 top of page

-Born in Toronto, Canada, Bex Bradshaw is an award winning director now residing in Hollywood, CA. Her films are dark, quirky, character driven and usually centered around colorful and unconventional outcasts.
-Kind of like how she sees herself.
-She spent the greater part of her twenties playing in punk and rock n roll bands, so it’s no surprise she finds most of her inspiration from the albums that soundtrack her life, and the oddballs who fill it.
+Born in Toronto, Canada, Bex Bradshaw is an award winning director now residing in Hollywood, CA. Her films are dark, quirky, and character driven.
+Bex spent the greater part of her twenties playing in punk and rock n roll bands, so it’s no surprise she finds most of her inspiration from the albums that soundtrack her life, and the oddballs who fill it.

-Her 2019 film "Playmates" was a selection at the LA Comedy Festival, Washington DC’s LGBTQ Reel Affirmations Film Festival, and the Austin Revolution Film Festival where it picked up awards for Best Comedy and Best Actor.
+Her 2019 film "Playmates" was a selection at numerous US based film festivals, including the Austin Revolution Film Festival where it picked up awards for Best Comedy and Best Actor.
 Bex's 2020 short film "This Charming Man" was an official selection at HBO's New York Latino Film Festival.
 In early 2021, she released "360 Seconds", which Indie Shorts Mag called "a hallmark of incredible filmmaking", Whohaha.com stated "This short is fantastically acted, shot, directed, designed and will leave you wanting more."
 In the summer of 2021 she released "Nineteen Ninety", a queer love story dedicated to her LGBTQIA2S+ family.

 bottom of page